piekuns/fdisk-automatic-partitioning/README.md

 # Automatic partitioning on CentOS 7
+#### Take virtual machine snapshot.
+There can be some minor mistakes in characters.

 ##### fdisk_part1.sh
 ###### + Expanding space from sda to sda2
 ###### + Tested on CentOS 7 at 14.01.2022